Radiative generation of chiral vector operators in $b\to s \nu\bar{\nu}$ transition: Two benchmark models

 By systematically surveying all valid model combinations, we have identified two particularly economical scenarios.
 The most minimal model, containing only four new fields, arises from combining two distinct solutions derived from diagram ($c$).
 A second competitive scenario, containing five new fields, can be constructed by combining a model from diagram ($a$) with one from diagram ($e$).
 All other combinations result in models with six or more new degrees of freedom and are not considered further in this work.

 Based on this analysis, we select two benchmark models for detailed study, whose particle content and SM gauge representations are defined in Table~\ref{tab:benchmark_models}.
 The first, which we term the ``scalar-rich model'', is notable for its primarily scalar content.
+Interestingly, for the specific hypercharge assignment $\alpha=0$, the states $S_1$ and $S_3$ in this model correspond precisely to the two scalar leptoquarks introduced in Ref.~\cite{Bause:2023mfe} to address the anomalies via tree-level exchanges.
 The second, termed the ``fermion-rich model'', is instead dominated by new fermionic degrees of freedom.

 We first consider the scalar-rich model.
 This benchmark model is constructed from a combination of diagram ($a$), which generates $\mathcal{O}^R_V$, and diagram ($e$), which generates $\mathcal{O}^L_V$.
 To make the model minimal, we identify the internal fermion in both diagrams as a single field, $\Psi$, while the four scalars are treated as distinct fields, relabeled $S_{1..4}$.
 The relevant interaction Lagrangian is